 - Business intelligence and analytics solutions are powerful differentiators.

 Not only must firms today be able to leverage analytics to answer client questions, but they also need to empower people to find answers on their own.
 When customers, investors or constituents are given self-service capabilities, everyone wins.

-General Benefits of Improved Data Access
+General Benefits of Improved Data in the due diligence process

 Better access to data delivers many general benefits.
 For example, it helps you formulate a data strategy.
 It also leads to the development of processes for simplifying analytics.
 This may include establishing a connection to data sources, defining steps for preparing data for analysis and determining how analyses will be performed and how data will be consumed.

 In addition, streamlined access to high-quality data can set your firm apart from the competition, as word spreads quickly regarding the outcomes you are able to achieve.